 Disclosure of an advertisement, who paid for an advertisement, where and when an advertisement ran, and the amount paid for an advertisement are categories used unanimously among the different archives currently in existence.
-The DTTF heard from the New York City, the City of Los Angeles, Facebook, and Google regarding the type of information disclosed in their respective archives.
+The DTTF heard from the State of Maryland, New York City, the City of Los Angeles, Facebook, and Google regarding the type of information disclosed in their respective archives.
 While each archive used a different approach, they all included some form of this disclosure.
 Where they differ was in the targeting information and how that should be disclosed.
 Facebook and Google take the approach of disclosing age, gender, and location of ad impressions.
-Maryland's requirement does not include targeting information, but the Maryland State Board of Elections has the ability to subpoena the information as needed.
+Maryland's database does not include targeting information, but the Maryland State Board of Elections has the ability to subpoena the information as needed.

 - 2. The DTTF recommends that the following types of advertisements be included in the Archive: - a.
 State-level candidate and ballot measure advertisements.
-The DTTF recommends that the Archive currently focus on housing advertisements pertaining to state-level candidates and ballot measures.
-This would include Assembly, Senate, b.
+The DTTF recommends that the Archive currently focus on housing advertisements pertaining to statelevel candidates and ballot measures.
+This would include Assembly, Senate, CalPERS/CalSTRS, and Constitutional Officer races in addition to statewide ballot measures.

+b.
 Digital advertisements.
-The DTTF recommends that for its initial launch the Archive focus on the housing of digital advertisements.
+The DTTF recommends that for its initial launch the Archive focus on the housing of solely digital advertisements.
 This includes, but is not limited to, advertisements disseminated over internet platforms such as Facebook and Google, paid influencer content, and any other type of paid speech disseminated over the internet or through digital means which meets the definition of "advertisement" as defined by Government Code Section 84501.